Naflows/naflows-auth/README.md

 * **Service management**: Allow services to manage their own registrations, including updating service information and managing service tokens.
 Any user can register a service and manage it by themselves.
 The API key, also considered as a "service token", is used to authenticate the service with the NASS and is meant to be the sold product.

+## Production Notice
+See the following file before production deployment:
+* [`./mongo-init/init.js`](./mongo-init/init.js) - Contains dummy data that can cause security issues if not removed or modified before going live.
+* [`./.env`](./.env) - Contains sensitive environment variables that should be configured correctly for production use.
+* [`./TODO.TODO`](./TODO.TODO) - Contains a list of tasks that need to be completed before production deployment.
+* [`stv.ts`](./middleware/process/stv.ts) - The line `token.id === "3"` is a temporary condition to test the frozen token feature.
+This should be removed or modified before production deployment.
+It is made to exclude the other tokens from being frozen, and make the tests work.
+* [`ssv.ts`](./middleware/process/ssv.ts) - The variable `allInformationsCorrect` are to be compared with the **hashed values** in the database.
+This can be done later.